clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 #.
 To connect to your running instance, click the :guilabel:`Connect` button
    located at the top of your dashboard.
-AWS brings up the pop-up dialog box shown in figure 11 describing how to connect to your running instance.
+AWS brings up the pop-up dialog box shown in Figure 11 describing how to connect to your running instance.

 .. _fig-aws-web-11: